Offline Recording with Auto-Resume

 Storage and Encryption

-Later recordings are stored in an AES-256 encrypted SQLite database on your device.
-The encryption key is derived from your AICHE account credentials, meaning the audio files cannot be played by copying them off your device - they're unreadable without AICHE's decryption.
+Later recordings are stored with AES-256-GCM encryption on your device.
+On Mac, the encryption key is hardware-bound to your machine - the audio files cannot be played by copying them off your device, they're unreadable without AICHE's decryption running on the same hardware.

 Storage usage depends on recording length and audio quality.
 A 60-second recording typically uses 2-5 MB.
 The Later panel displays total storage used, so you can monitor space consumption during extended offline sessions.